 - Cost Savings: Scientists can now repurpose their system components to integrate new devices, saving future integration costs

-Cellario Promotes Modularity & Distribution
+How Cellario Promotes Modularity & Distribution

 With Cellario, you can expand automation capabilities throughout your entire lab rather than just through integrated automated systems.
-Cellario gives you full access to requesting, assigning, and scheduling your work, and viewing your data in real-time through a single dashboard portal.
+Cellario gives you full access to requesting, assigning, and scheduling work, and viewing data in real-time through a single dashboard portal.